 the loosening of the religious impulse is the worst of the disservices rendered by Congress to the nation.
 We must organize a new force and movement to replace the greed and the class hatred of Congress materialism with a renovated spiritual outlook emphasizing the restraints of good conduct as of greater importance than organized covetousness.
 Every effort should be made to foster and maintain spiritual values and preserve what is good in our national culture and tradition and avoid dominance of a purely material philosophy of life which thinks only in terms of the standard of life without any reference to its content of quality.

-For Rajagopalachari, the defence of the individual against the encroachment of the state was necessary not because of the importance of individual self-interest and market competition, but because Gandhian ‘soul-force’ existed only in the individual and the community: “the individual is the only reality.
+For Rajagopalachari, the defence of the individual against the encroachment of the state was necessary not because of the importance of individual self-interest and market competition, but because Gandhian ‘soul-force’ existed only in the individual and the community, not the state: “the individual is the only reality.
 The State is a non-living entity.
 If the individual is wiped out, we reduce the nation to a soul-less existence.”
 Ultimately, his objections to statism less to do a straightforward rejection of industrialization as to the coercion associated with statist control in the absence of the moral economy: “Planned economy and cooperative life in place of the competitive and selfish motive [associated with laissez-faire capitalism], is modern economy.
 This cannot be effectively achieved if it depends on mere authority, however powerful.
 We must have a generally accepted culture which works as a law from within, to assist the law from without.
 Unless we have the help of culture, mere material planning culminates in coercion, fraud and corruption.”
-Thus ultimately, conservative nationalism led Rajagopalachari to criticize the Congress development planning apparatus.
+Thus ultimately, conservative nationalism led Rajagopalachari to criticize the Congress planning apparatus.

-NG Ranga, the former Congress peasant leader and Swatantra’s second-in-command, was even more explicit in his use of Gandhian economic rhetoric – of khadi, agriculture and craft production – in criticizing the Congress-led reach of the state and the money economy:
+NG Ranga, the former Congress peasant leader and Swatantra’s second-in-command, was even more explicit in his use of Gandhian economic rhetoric – of agriculture and craft production – in criticizing the Congress-led reach of the state and the money economy:

 they wish to draw millions of artisans into the embraces of the small factories tied up however loosely to the growing large-scale money economy as in evident by their plans to replace the whole of the handloom weavers… by the introduction… of power looms through the sugar-coated weavers’ power loom co-operatives.
 They also want to replace crores of small shopkeepers and their family economy of trading by introducing state-controlled, regulated or owned grain shops…”